piku235/JungiThemeBundle/Resources/doc/index.md

 Documentation
 =============

-The documentation describes everything what is located in the JungiThemeBundle.
+This documentation was created for the master version of the bundle.

 Getting Started
 ---------------